apache/age-website/docs/advanced/advanced.md

 # Cypher in SQL expressions

-Cypher cannot be used in an expression, the query must exists in the `FROM` clause of a query.
+Cypher cannot be used in an expression— the query must exist in the `FROM` clause of a query.
 However, if the cypher query is placed in a subquery, it will behave as any SQL style query.

 ## Using Cypher with '='

-When writing a cypher query that is known to return 1 column and 1 row, the '=' comparison operator may be used.
+When writing a cypher query that is known to return one column and one row, the '=' comparison operator may be used.

 ```postgresql